muziejus/javascripting-english-major/7-errors.md

 creating our own `Object`s that have built-in methods, etc., would be rather useful.
 Abstractly, that is certainly the case.
-But since we’re moving ahead to a very specific goal, learning about how to create `Object` prototypes and the like can be saved for later, if at all.
+But since we’re moving ahead to a very specific goal, learning about how to create `Object` prototypes and the like can be saved for a different course.[^haverbeke]

 Instead, we’ll close out this first half of the course by talking about mistakes.
 They happen in programming.
 Sometimes they’re simple mistakes, like